ocaml/dune-www/_posts/2019-01-30-second-step-deprecation.md

 The upgrader detects when it is running inside a git repository.
 In such cases, it issues git commands in such a way that running `git diff` just after `dune upgrade` will show you exactly what changed.
-If you do no like the result or notice a problem with the automatic upgrade, running `git reset --hard` will undo all the edits and remove the newly created `dune` and `dune-project` files.
+If you do not like the result or notice a problem with the automatic upgrade, running `git reset --hard` will undo all the edits and remove the newly created `dune` and `dune-project` files.